apollographql/router/NEXT_CHANGELOG.md

 ## ❗ BREAKING ❗
 - **Telemetry simplification** [PR #782](https://github.com/apollographql/router/pull/782)

   Telemetry configuration has been reworked to focus exporters rather than OpenTelemetry.
-Users can focus on what they are tying to integrate with rather than the fact that OpenTelemetry is used in the Apollo Router under the hood.
+Users can focus on what they are trying to integrate with rather than the fact that OpenTelemetry is used in the Apollo Router under the hood.

   ```yaml
   telemetry: